feldera/feldera/docs/docs/tour/tour.md

 ![Streaming](streaming.png)

 A user assembles a **pipeline** by attaching a program's tables to input connectors and its views to output connectors.
-The "Streaming" tabs allow a Feldera Platform user to set up pipelines and to start, stop, manage, and monitor them.
+The "Pipelines" page allow a Feldera Platform user to set up, manage and monitor pipelines.

-The "Pipeline Builder" tab allows a user to create new pipelines.
+The "Add Pipeline" button allows a user to create new pipelines.

 Click on "Pipeline Management" to list the existing pipelines.
 Each row has a name and description (which one can edit), and an indication of whether the